 The Great Lakes are truly beautiful and majestic.
-When considered as one vast body of water, the surface of the Great Lakes account for the largest body of freshwater on Earth.
+When considered as one vast body of water, the surface of the Great Lakes accounts for the largest body of fresh water on Earth.
 And cruises on the Great Lakes have extraordinary routes and stops on their journey.

 Best Great Lakes Cruise Companies

 A Great Lakes cruise is ideal if you want to see some of the United States and Canada and have time during late spring to early fall.
 These cruises are in the north, in areas like Michigan and Illinois, so take the weather into consideration when you book.
-With six cruise lines serving this region, this guide will assist in helping you make a call when deciding on the ships, itineraries and respective destinations to travel to.
+With six cruise lines serving this region, this guide will assist in helping you make a call when deciding on the ships, itineraries, and respective destinations worth traveling to.

-If a cruise includes one of the Great Lakes, only, it most typically would be Lake Ontario, with a cruise starting or ending here, then sailing past the Thousand Islands in Canada, and onto the St. Lawrence River.
+If a cruise includes only one of the Great Lakes, that lake is most typically Lake Ontario, with a cruise starting or ending here, then sailing past the Thousand Islands in Canada, and onto the St. Lawrence River.
 (The St. Lawrence River stems northeast off the Great Lakes, passing Montreal and Quebec City.)

 Viking Expeditions Cruises